-- Foods that, as outlined in the FDA Food Code, have a combination of pH and water activity (Aw) such that they are unable to support pathogenic microorganism growth
+- Foods that, as outlined in the FDA Food Code, have a combination of pH and water activity (Aw) such that they are unable to support pathogenic microorganism growth or toxin formation;

 - Foods demonstrated by a product assessment by a certified food microbiology laboratory to be unable to support pathogenic microorganism growth or toxin formation; and

-- Foods in unopened hermetically sealed containers that are commercially processed to achieve and maintain commercial sterility under conditions of non-refrigerated storage
+- Foods in unopened hermetically sealed containers that are commercially processed to achieve and maintain commercial sterility under conditions of non-refrigerated storage and distribution.

 Produce – Edible herbs, grains, edible seeds, edible nuts, uncut (whole) fresh fruits, and uncut (whole) fresh vegetables except sprouts.